Brooks Orpik

 Richard Brooks Orpik (born September 26, 1980) is an American former professional ice hockey defenseman who played for the Pittsburgh Penguins and the Washington Capitals of the National Hockey League (NHL).
 A stay-at-home defenseman and locker room leader, Orpik is a two-time Stanley Cup champion, winning with the Penguins in 2009 and with the Capitals in 2018 (the only player to win with both teams).

-He serves as an assistant coach of the Boston College Eagles under Jerry York in the NCAA.
+He served as an assistant coach of the Boston College Eagles under Jerry York in the NCAA.
 Orpik is also a member in the player development department for the Washington Capitals, where his role is to work with defensive prospects playing for the Hershey Bears.